'Concerned' Djokovic to undergo scans as shock Rome exit follows bottle drama

 "Today under high stress, it was quite bad -- not in terms of pain, but in terms of this balance.
 Just no coordination.
 Completely different player from what it was two nights ago."

-Djokovic also said that he would have scans to "see what's going on" before the French Open after admitting to having headaches, nausea and dizziness on Friday night.
+Djokovic also said that he would have scans to "see what's going on" before the French Open in Paris, where he will head not just worried by the after-effects of the bottle incident but also his form.

 "The way I felt on the court today was just completely like a different player entered into my shoes," added Djokovic.
 "It's a bit concerning."

-Djokovic's early elimination is a blow for the last major tournament before Roland Garros later this month, which started without Italian world number two Jannik Sinner and third-ranked Carlos Alcaraz.
+Djokovic's early elimination is a blow for the last major tournament before Roland Garros which started without Italian world number two Jannik Sinner and third-ranked Carlos Alcaraz then lost ageing clay-court icon Rafael Nadal on Saturday.

-Home fans have also been deprived of cheering on former Wimbledon finalist Matteo Berrettini and Lorenzo Musetti, while Djokovic's great clay-court rival Rafael Nadal, a big crowd favourite, was dumped out in the second round on Saturday by seventh seed Hubert Hurkacz.
+It also leaves the men's tournament wide open with third seed Alexander Zverev taking on home hope Luciano Darderi, ranked 54th in the world, in the day's final match on centre court.

-But Tabilo was a worthy winner after tearing into his superstar opponent, racing into a 4-0 lead in the first set in less than 20 minutes, breaking Djokovic twice and surprising the Serb with a series of impressive winners.
+Tabilo was a worthy winner against Djokovic after tearing into his superstar opponent, racing into a 4-0 lead in the first set in less than 20 minutes and closing it out 10 minutes later.

-The Chilean claimed the opening set in half an hour, leaving fans sat under the baking Rome sunshine stunned at the off-form Djokovic.

 He immediately broke Djokovic for the third time in the opening game of the second set and went on to claim the biggest win of his career in remarkable style, hitting 22 winners, making just four unforced errors and not facing a single break point.